-DUBLIN – Blueprint Medicines Corp. is banking $775 million, including $675 million up front and another $100 million in equity investment, from a co-commercialization deal with Roche Holding AG and its Genentech subsidiary involving RET inhibitor pralsetinib.
+DUBLIN – Blueprint Medicines Corp. is banking $775 million, including $675 million up front and another $100 million as an equity investment, from a co-commercialization deal with Roche Holding AG and its Genentech subsidiary involving RET inhibitor pralsetinib.
 The deal also includes up to $927 million in development, regulatory and commercial milestones, $90 million of which are described as “near-term,” plus tiered royalties on ex-U.S. sales, ranging from the high-teens to mid-twenties.

-The deal terms exclude the greater China region, where Cstone Pharmaceuticals Co.
-Ltd., of Suzhou, China, already holds rights.
+The deal excludes the greater China region, where Cstone Pharmaceuticals Co.
+Ltd., of Suzhou, China, already holds rights to the drug.
 Shares in Blueprint (NASDAQ:BPMC) rose as much as 21% in premarket trading July 14, to a high of $92, before shedding most of those gains to close at $79.97.
 The equity component of the deal was priced at $96.57, a significant premium on the closing price of $76.65 immediately before the deal was disclosed.

 In addition to adding pralsetinib to its product portfolio, Roche also gained an option to license a next-generation RET inhibitor.